milesp20/intel_nuc_led/README.md

 ## Building

-THe `nuc_led` kernel module supports building and installing "from source" directly or using `dkms`.
+The `nuc_led` kernel module supports building and installing "from source" directly or using `dkms`.

 ### Installing Build Dependencies